DestroyerDarkNess/Unmanaged.Net/README.md

 ### Notes

-- Your EntryPoint Method of your .NET DLL must be Public and Accessible to everyone.
+- Your entrypoint method of your .NET DLL must be public and accessible to everyone.
+- This tool is in its first stable version, there may be errors.

 ![Note1](https://i.ibb.co/8s97wgv/Sin-t-tulo.png)

-- The Tool is in its first stable version, there may be errors.

 ## Injecting DLL (Final Test)